-Here, I come back to the problem studied in § ??: One studies (in the exercice) the question of the first return of the free Brownian motion.
-This was studied above for the discrete random walk, this is studied here for a continuous Brownian motion.
+Here, I come back to the problem studied in § ?? : we study (in Exercise 4.11) the question of the first return of the free Brownian motion.
+In the previous paragraph, we considered the same question for the discrete random walk; here we reconsider the problem for a continuous Brownian motion.
+This is the "persistence" problem, as the first return probability at time t corresponds to the probability that the process "persists" to remain positive up to time t.

-Exercice 5.9 Persistence, first passage time and maximum of the BM:
+Exercice 4.11 Persistence, first passage time and maximum of the BM: